massgov/mayflower-patternlab/README.md

 ### Developer Deployment

-Every time a branch passes CircleCI it will deploy the code to a staging environment by creating the following URL `http://mayflower.digital.mass.gov/b/<branch name>/index.html`.
-Which will allow the developer to share the URL with reviewers to test their code.
+Every time a branch passes CircleCI it will deploy the code to a the following URL `http://mayflower.digital.mass.gov/b/<branch name>/index.html` which will allow the developer to share the URL with reviewers to test their code.

 ### Production Deployment